-The responsibility for the disbursal of grant funds, as determined by the chief elected officials, Carroll County Board of Commissioners, rests with the Carroll County Comptroller's Office working with BERC's fiscal manager.
+The responsibility for the disbursal of grant funds, as determined by the chief elected officials, Carroll County Board of Commissioners, rests with the Carroll County Business/Employment Resource Center.

 (B) A description of financial sustainability of the American Job Center services with current funding levels, and a description of the ability to make adjustments should funding levels change.